Staff

 Visual Arts Editors

-Jess Barnett has a constant craving to keep creating.
+Jess Blodgett has a constant craving to keep creating.
 Formerly solely an abstract painter, she has of late branched out into glassblowing as well as collage, painting with wax, and working with anything else she can get her hands on.
 A self-taught artist, she has been creating since 2004.
 She counts among her influences color, the region of New England, giraffes and other fine-looking animals, Dale Chihuly, Edward Gorey, and Francis Bacon.
 She has exhibited in a variety of locations in the Boston and Cambridge area, including the Beacon Hill Art Walk, the SoWa Art Walk, Achilles, the FPAC Gallery Art at 12, Harbor Art Gallery, the Lilypad in Inman Square, and various cafes and restaurants, as well as the Larkin Gallery in Provincetown.

 Joshi Radin

-Previous Editors
+Previous Staff

 Ian Poole (Poetry Editor, Spring 2011 – Spring 2012)